fridadwi/promo-card-instagram-filter-tutorial/README.md

 ### Testing using Spark AR Player

+You can use **Spark AR Player** to mirror effects, like masks and frames, from your computer to your mobile device and test how your creations respond to movement and interaction.

 **Spark AR Player** application is available for Android and IOS, you can download it at https://sparkar.facebook.com/ar-studio/learn/downloads/#spark-ar-player-app.

 Once installed, connect device to PC using USB cable.